 Put the sugar and butter into the mixing bowl with the paddle attachment, paddle at low speed and cream to a light, fluffy texture. (about 3 minutes) You will periodically turn off the machine and wipe the paddle, sides and bottom for a smooth consistency.

-note-if the butter is still too cold, slice very thin or microwave for a few seconds (bursts) until the butter is soft. (not melted).
+note-if the butter is too cold, grate or microwave for a few seconds to soften.

 Crack the eggs into a small bowl.
 (So you can be sure to avoid getting shells in your cookies).